 Well, we’ve got a bit of a problem here.
 A problem that doesn’t so much present itself as leap out brandishing a cigar shouting ‘eueureurgh’ and demanding that we keep in mind that it’s got us a lot of machines.
 Yes, there’s no getting away from the fact that the two hundredth edition of Top Of The Pops was presented by TV’s Scrawny Old Bastard himself, and as such the fact that it no longer exists is essentially entirely academic; if it did, then it would have been locked away by now anyway, Savile-free pop performances and all.
 If you’ve caught one of BBC Four’s repeats of BBC2’s pioneering 1991 series Sounds Of The Sixties recently, then you’ll be all too aware that certain numbers now have huge whopping great mid-verse chunks cut out of them to remove Thin Johnson frugging away in the background, to the extent that Gerry And The Pacemakers now appear to have conducted their Ferry Cross The Mersey by speedboat.

 There’s an extent to which you can understand this, even if it is taken to such ludicrous extremes as, say, an entirely innocuous documentary on an unrelated subject being prevented from using a clip of The Faces performing on television on the basis that it originated from a Savile-fronted Light Entertainment show, even though he wasn’t in shot and it looked as though it might have been a pre-recorded insert anyway; maybe the producers had been afraid that they were going to say ‘BEERS’ and kick a football or something.
-At a time when both lunatic fringes of the political spectrum and plenty of people at differing points in between are screaming ‘BIAS!!!!!!!8’ if the BBC so much as repeats an edition of Richard Wilson’s Britain’s Best Drives with signed subtitles at a million o’clock in the morning on a channel that even they didn’t realise existed, not to mention taking the feelings of victims into account (and, apparently, somehow, Andrew Neill, who of course is the real victim in all this), it’s understandable that they should have to go to such seemingly needless extremes, and in any case, nobody should be bowing to the droning blabbermouth moanings of entitled archive television prats who want to see any and every Top Of The Pops repeated in full just because they feel like demanding it and Simon Cowell something something anyway.
-That said, there is a case for arguing that nobody is really protecting anybody by preventing them from seeing a mimed music performance without a single second of Sir James in shot, and that pretending that he just didn’t happen is actually kind of similar to how he was able to get away with whatever he did get away with in the first place, but it’s probably not my argument to make (or yours in response on Twitter, incidentally), and especially not in this context.
+At a time when both lunatic fringes of the political spectrum and plenty of people at differing points in between are screaming ‘BIAS!!!!!!!8’ if the BBC so much as repeats an edition of Richard Wilson’s Britain’s Best Drives with signed subtitles at a million o’clock in the morning on a channel that even they didn’t realise existed, not to mention taking the feelings of victims into account – although as we all know the men with columns are somehow apparently the real victims in all this – it’s understandable that they should have to go to such seemingly needless extremes, and in any case, nobody should be bowing to the droning blabbermouth moanings of entitled archive television blowhards who want to see any and every Top Of The Pops repeated in full just because they feel like demanding it and Simon Cowell something something anyway.
+That said, there is a case for arguing that nobody is really protecting anybody by preventing them from seeing a mimed music performance without a single second of Sir James in shot, and that pretending that he just didn’t happen is actually kind of similar to how he was able to get away with whatever he did get away with in the first place, but it’s probably not my argument to make – or yours in response on Twitter, incidentally – and especially not in this context.
 So, with this in mind, here’s a screengrab from another extant Savile-fronted Top Of The Pops that in no way presents a bleakly ironic metaphor for how the establishment might have drawn a discreet veil over his activities to suit their own ends.

 Having said all that, there can be little doubt that his links in this edition would have consisted of little more than a handful of repeated catchphrases and putting his arm around young girls in the audience in a worryingly forceful fashion, so we’re not really missing much there.
 What’s more interesting, however, are the actual missing performances, although it turns out that some of them are perhaps not actually as missing as all that.
 The repeated footage of Dave Dee, Dozy, Beaky Mick & Titch performing their proto-psychedelic gibberish World Music mantra – which ironically still makes more sense than the average Tweet by Jacob Rees-Mogg – Zabadak is presumably the same performance that does still exist from the 5th October edition, which is good news for all fans of girls with big hair doing that shimmering arms dance in a manner that suggests they may have ‘had something’, while Donovan’s Zen-explaining ode to using insects for DIY or something There Is A Mountain was represented by an official promo film which is presumably still sitting in a record company vault somewhere.
 The Who’s similarly repeated rattle through I Can See For Miles may be gone but their undoubtedly more thrilling performance on late night satire/magazine show hybrid Twice A Fortnight still exists, the hardly exactly act-varying Gene Pitney and The Kinks did Something’s Gotten Hold Of My Heart and Autumn Almanac on plenty of other shows that managed to dodge the big magnet, and while this was a different performance of Baby Now That I’ve Found You by The Foundations to the one that shows up on Top Of The Pops 2 every three seconds, you can be fairly certain that it wasn’t that different.